Hostile Takeover

 “That’s the problem, V!
 You need to be more careful.”

-“Or maybe I have a better idea than you of what I can handle.”
+“Or maybe I have a better idea than you of what I can handle.
+What, do you want me cowering in fear again?”

 She laughed.
-“Disassembly drones, didn’t you get the brief?
-Or did you forget.”
+“Disassembly drones, didn’t you get the briefing?
+Or did you forget?”
+That heartbeat-laugh, mocking or breaking.

 V sighed.
 She crouched, prepared to leap over the fallen crates, but glanced back at N. “Ever feel like this body isn’t your own?”